This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Kampa Park

 Continue your walk to Kampa Park.
-Apart from enjoying an amazing riverside walk there, you’ll also get acquainted with the gigantic crawling babies of Devid Cerny.
-Yes, it’s the same artist who created the Piss sculpture outside the Kafka Museum and it’s almost certain that you will see more of his statues during your strolls around Prague.
+Apart from enjoying a fantastic riverside walk there, you’ll also get acquainted with the gigantic crawling babies of Devid Cerny.

 This image shows three enormous baby statues at Kampa Park.